seekaddo/breath/readme.md

 Note that only Cygwin 64-bit is supported.

-For the build to work, for the editor support, and for some tests, you need to define the environment variable `BREATH_ROOT` to the full path of the source tree.
+For the editor support, and for some tests, you need to define the environment variable `BREATH_ROOT` to the full path of the source tree.
 Use forward slashes, even on Windows.

 The bin/ subdirectory of the Cygwin installation must be in the `PATH`.